intel/nauta/docs/user-guide/actions/unmount.md

-# Unmounting Experiment Input to Storage
+# Unmounting Local Folder from Storage

-Perform these steps to unmount previously mounted Nauta storage from a local folder/machine.
+Perform these steps to unmount previously mounted Nauta storage from a local folder.

-1. Use the mount command to display the command that should be used to unmount your local folder/machine from your Nauta input folder.
+1. Use the [mount command](../actions/mount.md) command to display the command that should be used to unmount your local folder from your Nauta input folder.

-   `nctl mount`
+   `nctl mount ls`

-2. Execute the unmount using `umount` or `net use` as appropriate.
-The command is dependent on the operating system.
+2. Execute the unmount using `umount` as appropriate to display the command to unmount your local folder from your Nauta input folder.

+   **Note:** This command is dependent on the operating system.

 ----------------------